MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/tshoot-connect-tshoot-sql-connectivity.md

 - **Show all commands**: `Get-Command *Sql* -Module ADSyncTools`
 - **Execute the PowerShell function**: `Connect-ADSyncToolsSqlDatabase` with the following parameters:
   - Server: The SQL Server name.
   - Instance (Optional): The SQL Server Instance name and optionally Port number, that you would like to use.
-Do not specify this parameter to use the default instance.
+Don't specify this parameter to use the default instance.
   - Port (Optional): The SQL Server port
-  - UserName (Optional): The user account to connect with.
-If left blank the currently logged in user will be used.
-If you are connecting to a remote SQL Server this should be the custom service account you have created for Microsoft Entra Connect SQL Connectivity.
-Microsoft Entra Connect uses the Microsoft Entra Connect Sync service account as to authenticate to a remote SQL server.
+  - Username (Optional): The user account to connect with, if left blank the current logged-on account is used.
+If you're connecting to a remote SQL Server this username should be the custom service account created for Microsoft Entra Connect SQL Connectivity.
+Microsoft Entra Connect uses the Microsoft Entra Connect Sync service account to authenticate to a remote SQL server.
   - Password (Optional): Password for the UserName provided.

-This PowerShell function will attempt to bind to the specified SQL Server and Instance using the credentials passed in OR use the credentials of the current user.
-If the SQL Server cannot be found the script will attempt to connect to the SQL Browser service to determine enabled protocols and ports.
+This PowerShell function attempts to bind to the specified SQL Server and Instance using the credentials passed in or use the credentials of the current user.
+If the SQL Server can't be found, the script attempts to connect to the SQL Browser service to determine enabled protocols and ports.

 Example using just a Server name: